how many calories should I eat per day to lose weight

 Activity level

-Now that you know approximately how many calories your body burns at rest, it's time to add the rest.
+Now that you know approximately how many calories your body burns at rest, it's time to add up the rest.

 As for the higher levels, they are for people who not only do several intense workouts per week, but also work in a physically demanding area.